goeh/weather-collector/README.md

 ## Run

+    cd weather-collector-VERSION
-    bin/weather-collector-VERSION /dev/ttyUSB0 19200
+    ./bin/weather-collector /dev/ttyUSB0 19200

-With `VERSION` being equal to the release version e.g. `1.4.2`.
+With `VERSION` being equal to the release version e.g. `1.5.0`.

 The default database engine is H2 (www.h2database.com) and data is stored in a file called `weather-db.mv.db`.
 You can configure another JDBC database using the `datastore.xxx` properties (see below).
-A suitable JDBC driver .jar must be located in the weather-collector-1.4.2/lib folder at runtime.
+A suitable JDBC driver .jar must be located in the weather-collector-VERSION/lib folder at runtime.

 The first time you run the program with an empty database, it downloads **all** records from the weather station.
 This can take a long time (10 minutes).
 The next time you run the program, it will only download records created since the last download, so that should only take a few seconds.

 To make it easier to start the collector from `cron` or from the command line, create a start script.